animo1738/NeuralNetPython/README.md

-# Jarvis: MNIST Digit Recognizer from Scratch
+# Jarvis: MNIST Digit Recogniser from Scratch

 A multi-layer neural network built using only **NumPy**.
 This project explores the mathematics of Backpropagation and Gradient Descent.